currentxchange/purple-explainer/README.md

 > Please note: Staking and Everstones are not scheduled for the first release of cXc Music Beta (0.2.0), but are slated for soon after.

-*As this is pre-beta, consider all elements subject to modifications except the total supply of tokens*
+*As this is pre-beta, consider all elements subject to modifications except the total supply of tokens, founder pay, and liquidity promise*